Sententiaregum/Sententiaregum/README.md

 If you'd like to make the assets production-ready, run the following:

-    npm run build
+    npm run frontend-build

-A lint script has been implemented in order to execute scss-lint and eslint:
+A lint script has been implemented in order to execute eslint:

     npm run lint